A Dynamical Equation for the Lorenz Curve: Dynamics of incomplete moments of probability distributions arising from Fokker-Planck equations: Solvable examples

-While equation \eqref{eq:gensolOU} seems to be a candidate for a general solution to the Lorenz dynamics equation, it fails to match relatively simple nonlinear initial conditions such as $\LL(f,0) = f^2$.
-Determining a general solution directly from that of \eqref{eq:ouHeat} has proven to be difficult, as it is yet unclear how to transform a convolution using sections 2.1 and 2.2.
+While \cref{eq:gensolOU} seems to be a candidate for a general solution to the Lorenz dynamics of \cref{eq:ouLorenz}, it fails to match relatively simple nonlinear initial conditions such as $\LL(f,0) = f^2$.
+The structure of general solutions to \cref{eq:ouHeat} is given by convolving the heat kernel and the general initial condition.
+Despite knowledge of this convolutional structure in the $(x,t,\rho)$ domain, it has proven difficult to discern a general solution to \cref{eq:ouLorenz}. \Cref{ssec:IndepTrans,ssec:DepTrans} demonstrate how to transform, on their own, the heat kernel and initial data; however, the correct way of combining the transformed quantities, in analogy with the convolution, in the $(f,t,\mathcal{L})$ domain is unclear and not given by \cref{eq:gensolOU}.

+There are three objects that appear to demand transformation: the heat kernel, the initial condition, and the concept of a convolution.
+The first two are handled and the third remains an open question.
+Future work in this direction seems interesting.